under-caffeine/under-caffeine/README.md

 ***
 <details>

-<summary>⸺ CLICK ‎ ‎.ᐟ ‎ ‎ ‎ ‎for ponytown related + boundaries</summary>

-#### frequently at the ut & au area, mostly with friends or sitting alone and observing whatever. i have low social battery, so approach with care - most times i am not up to conversation and just want to hang around ‎ ‎ ‎ ヾ(˶ᵔ ᗜ ᵔ˶)
+<summary>⸺⸺‎ ‎ ‎ my‎ ‎ ‎ ponytown‎ ‎ ‎ boundaries‎ ‎ ‎ &‎ ‎ ‎ info</summary>

+#### 'm always at the utdr + au area‎ ‎ ‎- ‎ either alone, or w/ friends.

-if i don't know you, please don't cuddle and hide behind me - it gets very awkward very fast, and i'll just move away. friends/green names + friends-of-friends are fine, though. i don't care as long as i know of you.
+if i don't know you, don't cuddle or hide behind me - it gets awkward, and i'll just move away. as long as i know *of* you, you're fine to sit to next me.

-do not copy, upload, or take heavy inspo off my skins - i'll perma-hide if i think you did. on the other hand, compliments are crowns are highly appreciated. ...yes...give me an ego boost....
+don't copy, upload or take heavy inspo off my skins. i'll just perma-hide you if i believe you did. on the otherhand, compliments & crowns r heavily appreciated.

-irls / da's & tt havers, int sparingly?!! i don't like feeding into others delusions, as it does some harm to me as well as an UDD haver, anywho - fictkins and c'links int freely! ‎ ‎ ‎ ദ്ദി(=•ω•=)๋࣭

-'m extremely weary of underlust skins, i do not care who you are & most times i'll hide you out of spite. call it a 'trigger' for me or whatever, but that shit is disgusting. no exceptions, soz </3
+i have udd, autism + suspected aspd. all of these affect the way i behave - i try to regulate myself, so excuse me if you witness any outbursts / depersonalization i've had.

+i rarely use tonetags & don't quite need them myself, so just tell me if you need them constantly and i'll try my best.

+irls / da's & tt havers - i ask to int sparingly. i'll respect your boundaries & such 'cause 'm not an asshole, but just know i won't be feeding into your unhealthy delusions.

+**underlust** / **mst** / **leviathantale** & the such skins ***do not interact***. keep your fetish shit away from me - i don't care how pissy you get over it.

 </details>